misterpink14/ebay-scraper/README.md

 `./mongod`

-- may need to run as `sudo mongod --repair`
+- may need to run as `sudo mongod --smallfiles`